 But in the spirit of this post, I’m going to liberally use the word “crush” and just apply it to a character that I really liked.
 That honour goes to Quincy Carpenter from Final Girls by Riley Sager.

 First of all, I loved this book.
 It’s another 2018 favourite.
 The whole thing was a nostalgic love affair for ’80s and ’90s teen horror and I’m completely obsessed with that.
-But Quincy was giving me true Sidney Prescott realness…and that might be my favourite female lead in a movie of all time.
+But Quincy was giving me true Sidney Prescott realness, and she might be my favourite female lead in a movie of all time.
 I live for Neve Campbell.

-The survivor of a mass murder of her friends, Quincy was as emotionally repressed as I would definitely be in that situation.
+The only survivor of the mass-murder of her friends, Quincy was as emotionally repressed as I would definitely be in that situation.
 Pretending in her happy life of being a blogging baker in her kickass apartment, but also five seconds away from completely snapping mentally.

 This book worked on so many levels for me.
 If it had a different main character I’m not sure it would be the same.

 This character is a badass, sex vixen and I am currently living for her every choice, even the personally destructive ones.

 The main character of Loreth Anne White’s new series, Angie, has a lot of shit going on.
 She’s flying into rages, she’s losing time and blacking out and hallucinating and picking up random men in bars because sex is the only thing that makes her feel better.
 Gurl is a total mess.